Juryeon/obsidian-git-sync/NOO/THE PROCESS OF CREATING LIFE/CONCLUSION.md

 4 / THE FAR-DISTANT FUTURE

- In certain respects, some of  the processes I have described in this book have something in common with anci
+ In certain respects, some of  the processes I have described in this book have something in common with ancient process.